arthurlch/cub/README.md

 ## Overview

 **Cub** is a **lightweight, BLAZINGLY-FAST, terminal-based text editor** built for speed, simplicity, and precision.
 Inspired by the best features of Kakoune and Vim, Cub offers **intuitive keyboard navigation** that strikes a balance between **powerful functionality** and **ease of use**.
 Whether you're editing configuration files, writing code, or working on documentation, Cub's minimalist design helps you stay productive without unnecessary distractions.
+Supporting syntax highlight for all major languages.

 Cub operates with two streamlined modes:
 - **View Mode**: Navigate, select, and manipulate text with precision.